Suzy Cortez Puts On Sexy Display In Electric Blue Bikini: ‘Buenos Dias Amores’

-Suzy Cortez wowed her army of over 2.1 million fans with another insanely sexy photo update that showed her rocking an electric blue bikini.
-The Latina beauty has certainly been keeping her followers who are quarantined all over the world entertained, sharing a number of sexy photos on her feed wearing little to no clothing at all — which is exactly what she did again earlier today.
+Suzy Cortez wowed her army of over 2.1 million Instagram fans with another sexy photo update that showed her rocking an electric blue bikini.
+The Latina beauty has certainly been keeping her followers who are quarantined all over the world entertained, sharing a number of photos on her feed wearing little to no clothing at all — which is exactly what she did again earlier today.

-The sexy swimsuit came complete with thong bottoms and a tiny triangle top, adding a pair of big silver earrings to the look.
+The sexy swimsuit came complete with thong bottoms and a tiny triangle top, while Cortez added a pair of big silver earrings to the look.
 She wore the majority of her thick locks off to the side as well.
-The look would not be complete without a perfect application of makeup that included highlighter, blush, and dark black eyeliner.
-In the caption of the image, she wished her fans a good morning while adding a number of flame emoji to the end of her comment.
+The look was completed by an application of makeup that included highlighter, blush, and dark black eyeliner.

+In the caption, she wished her fans a good morning while adding a number of flame emoji to the end of her comment.

-The post has also set fire to her popular page already with the model racking up over 14,000 likes in addition to well over 190 comments.
+The post has also set fire to her popular page already, with the model racking up over 14,000 likes and well over 190 comments.
 Some of the brunette beauty’s fans commented on the shot to gush over her figure while countless others asked where they would be able to purchase the same bikini.
-A few others were left speechless, adding emoji instead of words.
+A few others were left speechless, commenting with emoji instead of words.

-“So beautiful woman so pretty and so gorgeous baby,” one fan commented, adding a few red heart emoji to the end of the comment.
+“So beautiful woman so pretty and so gorgeous baby,” one fan quipped, adding a few red heart emoji to the end of the comment.

 “Good morning precious, I love to look at you,” another Instagrammer chimed in.